Warning: I am annoyed.

 Consider the lens through which a camera might effectively capture a snow-capped mountain looming above a meadow versus the creases in the petals of a flower on the valley floor.
 The setting in both pictures is the same, and yet each point of view provides a completely unique frame of reference.
 Bearing that in mind, we must acknowledge that different lenses are more well-suited to capturing certain perspectives.

 Same goes for character perspective.
 Every character in a story can be thought of as a lens.
 Choosing your protagonist is about so much more than their voice and personality.
 It’s their perspective, their personal view of the story, that really makes them compelling and necessary as the main character.
 But what about stories where you feel certain that there are several valuable points of view through which the plot should be communicated?
 I’ll tell you right now, I think you’re probably wrong.
-Don’t get mad, just hear me out for a minute.
+Don’t get mad, just hear me out.
 You’re under the impression that it’s going to be very sexy and avant-garde, but in reality it will leave your story helplessly vulnerable to the following pitfalls:

 1. Disrupted rhythm